reallynotburner/MyRoomba/README.md

     // make sure to update the led's to make it real udpateLeds();
     ```

+## FAQ
+* Roomba doesn't go!
+What do I do?
+  + All the example programs here need the Roomba to be on to work.
+So the green light in the center needs to be on.
+A quick press of the center button will take the Roomba from being in the "off" state and into the "on" state.
+You can hit the reset button on the Arduino and after 8 seconds, it will run it's program again.
+  + Verify that you are wired up correctly.
+V+ of the Roomba needs to go to Vin of the Arduino.
+V- goes to any of the Arduino GND pins.
+The TX of the Arduino's Serial1 port goes to the RX of the Roomba.
+The RX of the Arduino goes to the TX of the Roomba.
+Sounds backwards but it's like a telephone.
+My mouth speakig (TX) goes to your ear receiving (RX) and vice versa.

 ## TODO's
 * move the Roomba to a class, that would remove the global functions and apply them to Roomba scope